polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 ```

 Compiling the node can take 15 to 60 minuets to complete.
-While waiting, perhaps reviewing how to [create your own chain spec](/tutorials/get-started/trusted-network/#create-a-custom-chain-specification) would be in order, as it's something you may with to do latter on here.

 ```bash
 # Check if the help page prints to ensure the node is built correctly